List of common questions with relative answers and resources

 Monero is not based on Bitcoin.
 It is based on the CryptoNote protocol.
 Bitcoin is a completely transparent system, where people can see exactly how much money is being sent from one user to another.
 Monero hides this information to protect user privacy in all transactions.
-It also has a dynamic block size and dynamic fees, an ASIC-resistant proof of work, and a tail coin emission, among several other changes.
+It also has a dynamic block size and dynamic fees, an ASIC-resistant proof of work (RandomX), and a Tail Emission, among several other changes.

 Monero is not magic.
 If you use Monero but give your name and address to another party, the other party will not magically forget your name and address.
 If you give out your secret keys, others will know what you've done.
 If you get compromised, others will be able to keylog you.
 If you use a weak password, others will be able to brute force your keys file.
 If you backup your seed in the cloud, you'll be poorer soon.

 There is no such thing as 100% anonymous.
 If nothing else, your anonymity set is the set of people using Monero.
 Some people don't use Monero.
 Monero may also have bugs.
 Even if not, ways may exist to infer some information through Monero's privacy layers, either now or later.
 Attacks only get better.
 If you wear a seatbelt, you can still die in a car crash.
 Use common sense, prudence and defense in depth.

 In Monero, every transaction output is uniquely associated with a key image that can only be generated by the holder of that output.
 Key images that are used more than once are rejected by the miners as double-spends and cannot be added to a valid block.
 When a new transaction is received, miners verify that the key image does not already exist for a previous transaction to ensure it's not a double-spend.